gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   3.1K Sep 24 01:39 MANIFEST-000034
 ```

 ### Fourth snapshot

 The fourth snapshot copies the new '33' and '34' files.

-The manifest entry for this snapshot does not have the sst 28, 30, 31, and 32 files from the third snapshot as they have been compacted and replaced by files 33 and 34.
+The manifest entry for this snapshot does not have the files 28, 30, 31, and 32 from the third snapshot as they have been compacted and replaced by files 33 and 34.
 Only files 21 and 27 remain from the third snapshot.

 ```
 ./7f3c9719-69a6-4eb7-a86e-0ad368b6a322: